 and the ethics that matter!

-care, register your views with those in power about the things that
+If you care, register your views with those in power.

-strain, and this is everyone's problem, not simply the problem of a few.
+I can tell you, it's a strain, and yet this is everyone's problem, not simply the problem of a few.

 Tell your leaders you want positive change, not spin, not short term solutions, and not fear-guided action based on pressure from the big profit-driven corporations of this world.

 What else can you do?
-Recycle, grow your own, go organic, save water, spread the message, take whatever steps you can take to make a difference to this beautiful, complex web, in which we all form a strand to create the whole.
+Recycle, grow your own, go organic where you can, save water, spread the message, take whatever steps you can take to make a difference to this beautiful, complex web, in which we all form a strand to create the whole.

 Also, think for yourself.
 Find out about the truth.
 I am sorry to say I have known environmental charities make claims, only to discover they themselves have a vested interest, and the information they are putting out is just wrong.
 For this reason, I keep myself independent, I check things out, I dig and delve.
 I look to the source of regulations rather than believe anyone's spin.